Table of Contents

 In fact, 66% of charities are worried they will miss out on opportunities for digital fundraising.

-Which is why a marketing agency partnership helps.
+This is why a marketing agency partnership helps.

 For Northeast Community College to connect to donors and increase their campaign’s visibility, they needed to take their fundraising efforts online.